-Georgia Injury Attorneys Fighting for Essential Workers Affected by COVID-19
+Georgia Attorneys Fighting for Essential Workers Who Have Been Injured or Killed by COVID-19

 Representing essential workers and their families in Atlanta and Savannah

 The coronavirus pandemic has changed the way Americans live and work, and its impact will likely be felt for many years to come.
 At the forefront of these challenges are “essential” workers – people who are get up and go to their jobs every day, despite the risks they face to their own personal health and safety, to ensure that their communities are safe and secure.